DFHack modding guide¶

 local amount = 0

-for _, entry in ipairs(unit.inventory) do
+for _,inv_entry in ipairs(unit.inventory) do

-if entry.mode == df.unit_inventory_item.T_mode.Worn then
+if inv_entry.mode == df.unit_inventory_item.T_mode.Worn then

 local reduction = customRawTokens.getToken(